sandstorm-io/sandstorm/docs/administering/faq.md

 ## Enabling user namespaces

-Sandstorm requires the Linux feature called user namespaces to be enabled on your Linux system and available to unprivileged users.
-This allows Sandstorm to containerize itself and each grain that runs.
+Until version v0.190, Sandstorm required the Linux feature called user namespaces to be enabled on your Linux system and available to unprivileged users.
+This became optional in v0.190 with the introduction of a new sandboxing strategy, the "privileged" sandbox, which is the new default.

+Today, Sandstorm requires either:

+- The ability to launch Sandstorm as root so it can drop privileges itself, or

+- Unprivileged user namespaces enabled in your system's Linux kernel.

+If you start Sandstorm as a non-root user ID, Sandstorm still needs unprivileged user namespaces.
+Therefore this FAQ entry remains here for those few that require the userns-based sandbox.

+If you are considering choosing between these, our suggestion is the privileged sandbox, which is the default on new Sandstorm installations.
+Both sandboxing mechanisms are quite secure and reliable.

+The two sandboxes continue to exist for compatibility reasons.
+If you feel the need to consider your options and pick one, consider that Linux's unprivileged user namespaces feature has had a number of security issues.
+Consider further that Sandstorm's privileged sandbox requires a process running with root privileges, but that for most of the process's lifetime, it runs with decreased privileges.
+The new "privileged" sandbox is the default, and is a good option.
+You can check which sandbox is in use on your system by starting a new grain and viewing the grain's debug log.
+Look for a line including the word "sandbox."

-Because this is required by Sandstorm, and because many users have difficulty setting up Sandstorm on their servers, this page provides advice on how to enable user namespaces.
-Please be sure to keep up to date with kernel updates if you follow the advice in this section, and please be sure to make an informed decision about your own security needs.
+This article provides advice on how to enable user namespaces.
+If you use the userns-based sandbox, please be sure to keep up to date with kernel updates and please be sure to make an informed decision about your own security needs.

 - **People who don't know how to change a Linux kernel.** If you are a customer of a hosting provider, please ask your hosting provider to read this page.
 They are also welcome to email the Sandstorm team at [support@sandstorm.io.](mailto:support@sandstorm.io)

-- **Arch Linux users.** In [#36969](https://bugs.archlinux.org/task/36969), the Arch Linux kernel maintainer indicated that they are not interested in supporting unprivileged user namespaces.
+- **Arch Linux users.** We suggest starting Sandstorm as root instead to avoid the dependency on user namespaces.
+In [#36969](https://bugs.archlinux.org/task/36969), the Arch Linux kernel maintainer indicated that they are not interested in supporting unprivileged user namespaces.
 Try the `linux-lqx` AUR package, or build your own kernel.
 Read the [Arch Linux wiki page on kernels](https://wiki.archlinux.org/index.php/Kernels#AUR_packages) for more information.